Pavan, Humana-Paredes carry momentum into semis at Swiss beach volleyball event | CBC Sports

 Pavan had a chance to put Canada in control but unleashed a serve into the net.
 Fortunately, her opponent followed suit and Pavan delivered a kill for the winning point.

 Canada opened the Swiss event on Wednesday with a two-set loss to Spanish qualifiers Daniela Alvarez and Angela Lobato.
-They fell 21-13 to Katja Stam and Raisa Schoon of the Netherlands on Thursday but haven't lost since over eight sets, improving their record to 4-1.
+They overcame a 21-13 first-set loss to Katja Stam and Raisa Schoon of the Netherlands on Thursday to win 2-1 and haven't lost since over eight sets, improving their record to 4-1.

 Pavan and Humana-Paredes will be joined by the Dutch duo in Pool A at the Olympics when play begins July 24 at Shiokaze Park in Tokyo.
 The Canadians won three meetings over a 35-day stretch but each has lasted three sets.